-Thanks to these informations, we were able to apply a methodology developed in the framework of the MEET project (Trozzi e Vaccaro, 1998) and updated in 2006 (Trozzi e Vaccaro, 2006) to estimate particulate matter coming from ship emissions.
+Thanks to these information, we were able to apply a methodology developed in the framework of the MEET project (Trozzi e Vaccaro, 1998) and updated in 2006 (Trozzi e Vaccaro, 2006) to estimate particulate matter coming from ship emissions.

-The MEET methodology estimates emissions of pollutants from 12 ship classes with gross tonnage >100, using appropriate emission factors.
+The MEET methodology estimate emissions of pollutant from 12 ship classes with gross tonnage >100, using appropriate emission factors.
 It is based on the detailed knowledge of some specific parameters of the ships involved, like engine, time spent in port in the different phases, fuel consumption and gross tonnage.
-In this way it is possible to calculate ships fuel consumption and consequently, air pollutants emissions for the different ship operation: hotelling, manoeuvring and ship assistance.
+In this way it is possible to calculate ships fuel consumption and consequently, air pollutants emissions for the different activity of ship operation: hotelling, manoeuvring and ship assistance.

-The estimate of particulate matter emitted from ships has been obtained by referring to emission factors based on daily fuel consumption for each vessel categories identified.
-When the fuel consumption value was unknown, it has been calculated as a function of gross tonnage, from linear regression analyses of fuel consumption as against gross tonnage.
-The emission rate has been calculated from the following equation (1):
+The estimate of particulate matter emitted has been obtained by referring to emission factors based on daily fuel consumption for each vessel categories identified.
+When fuel consumption was unknown, it has been calculated as a function of gross tonnage, from linear regression analyses of fuel consumption as against gross tonnage.

+The emission rates has been calculated from the following equation (1):

-$$E_i = \sum{jklm} S{jkm}(GT) \cdot t{jklm} \cdot F{ijlm}$$ (1)
+$$E{i} = \Sigma{jklm} S{jkm}(GT) \cdot t{jklm} \cdot F{ijlm}$$ (1)

-where i is the pollutant, j the kind of fuel, k the ship class for use in consumption classification, l the engines type class for use in emission factors characterization, m the operating mode; while E_i is total emissions of pollutant i, E{ijklm} is total emissions of pollutant i from use of fuel j on ship class k with engines type l in mode m, $S{jkm}(GT)$ is daily fuel consumption j in ship class k in mode m as a function of gross tonnage, t{jklm} are the days in navigation of ships of class k with engines type l using fuel j in mode m, F{ijlm} is the average emission factors of pollutant i from fuel j in engines type l in mode m.
+where i is the pollutant, j the kind of fuel, k the ship class for use in consumption classification, I the engines type class for use in emission factors characterization, m the operating mode; while $E_i$ is total emissions of pollutant i, $E{ijklm}$ is total emissions of pollutant i from use of fuel j on ship class k with engines type I in mode m, $S{jkm}(GT)$ is daily consumption of fuel j in ship class k in mode m as a function of gross tonnage, $t{jklm}$ are the days in navigation of ships of class k with engines type I using fuel j in mode m, $F{ijlm}$ is the average emission factors of pollutant i from fuel j in engines type I in mode m.